On the chromatic number of structured Cayley graphs: Introduction

-There are many spectral bounds for the chromatic number of Cayley graph.
-These methods are effective when the character theory of the underlying group is easily understood (for instance, when it is abelian), but they become prohibitively hard for more complicated groups.
-Theorem \ref{main} provides a decent lower bound for the chromatic number by exploiting the quasirandomness of the underlying groups.
-One can thus view this theorem as a soft spectral bound.
-Following Gowers~\cite{Gowers}, a finite group $G$ is called $D$-quasirandom if every non-trivial complex representation of $G$ has dimension at least $D$.
-Frobenius first observe that $\SL_2(\FF_p)$ is $(p-1)/2$-quasirandom.
-This result has been extended to all finite group of Lie type by Landazuri and Seitz~\cite{LS}.
+Let us say a few words about the strategy of proof.
+In literature, there are various spectral bounds for the chromatic number of graphs.
+These bounds are quite effective when the character theory of the underlying group is easily understood (for instance, when it is abelian), but they become prohibitively hard for more complicated groups.
+One feature of the proof of Theorem~\ref{main} is that it provides a decent lower bound for the chromatic number by simply exploiting the quasirandomness of the underlying groups.
+One can thus view this argument as a soft spectral bound.
+Following Gowers~\cite{Gowers}, a finite group $\rG$ is called $D$-quasirandom if every non-trivial complex representation of $\rG$ has dimension at least $D$.
+Frobenius first observed that $\SL_2(\FF_p)$ is $(p-1)/2$-quasirandom.
+This result has been extended to all finite groups of Lie type by Landazuri and Seitz~\cite{LS}; see also~\cite{BKMS} for a uniform proof for adjoint Chevalley groups.
+As will soon see, a mixing inequality, which is a consequence of quasi-randomness, plays a key role in our proof.
+Aside from this, we will also take advantage of Lang-Weil bound for estimating the size of certain sets over $\FF_q$.